-After his wife Maggie passes away, Sam Baldwin and his adolescent son Jonah relocate from Chicago to Seattle to escape the grief associated with Maggie's death.
-Eighteen months later, Sam is still grieving and can't sleep.
+After his wife Maggie passes away, Sam Baldwin and his 8-year-old son Jonah relocate from Chicago to Seattle to escape the grief associated with Maggie's death.
+Eighteen months later Sam is still grieving and can't sleep.
 Although Jonah misses his mother, he wants his father to get a new wife despite Sam having not even contemplated dating again.
-On Christmas Eve, Sam, on Jonah's initiative, ends up pouring his heart out on a national radio talk show about his magical and perfect marriage to Maggie, and how much he still misses her.
-Among the many women who hears Sam's story and falls in love with him solely because of it is Annie Reed, a Baltimore based newspaper writer.
+On Christmas Eve, Sam (on Jonah's initiative) ends up pouring his heart out on a national radio talk show about his magical and perfect marriage to Maggie, and how much he still misses her.
+Among the many women who hear Sam's story and fall in love with him solely because of it is Annie Reed, a Baltimore-based newspaper writer.
 Annie's infatuation with Sam's story and by association Sam himself is despite being already engaged.
 But Annie's relationship with her straight-laced fiancé Walter is unlike her dream love life in the movie An Affair to Remember (1957).
 She even writes to Sam proposing they meet atop the Empire State Building on ...Written by

 See more »

 17 of 28 people found this review helpful.

 Was this review helpful to you?